-- 16. Rescheduling Postponed Games All games, which are postponed due to weather, field conditions, darkness or other reasons, shall be made up by the weekend immediately following the postponed game.
+- 16. Rescheduling Postponed Games All games, which are postponed due to weather, field conditions, darkness or other reasons, shall, if at all possible, be made up by the weekend immediately following the postponed game.
 If the managers of the two teams cannot agree upon a make-up date, they shall contact the Director of Umpires, who will schedule a make-up date.
-Teams who do not complete a full schedule will face a lower seeding due to uncompleted games. - 17.
+Teams that do not complete a full schedule will face a lower seeding in the BLL playoffs due to uncompleted games. - 17.
 Pinch Runners Are only allowed for players injured during that game.
-The pinch runner shall be the last player to make an out, if none exist then the next available spot preceding the injured player in the lineup. - 18.
+The pinch runner shall be the last player to make an out, if none exist, then the next available spot preceding the injured player in the lineup. - 18.
 Bunting Allowed in Majors & Association.
 In Minors, Coach Pitch, and Tee Ball no bunting is allowed and batters shall be called out.
 All Leagues: a batter is out for illegal action if he/she fakes a bunt and then takes a full swing - 19.
 Infield Fly Rule Applies to Majors and Association only.